On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations: The setup

-In many vehicle routing problems, additional problem-specific intra/inter-route constraints, are imposed to define what is a feasible routing plan, for example, bounds on the number of routes, capacity restrictions, and/or time windows~\citep{toth2014vehicle}.
+In many vehicle routing problems, additional problem-specific intra/inter-route constraints are imposed to define what is a feasible routing plan; for example, bounds on the number of routes, capacity restrictions, and time windows~\citep{TothV02}.
 These constraints are frequently handled well by existing formulations with additional inequalities and variables.
-To isolate the role of the recourse function~$\mc{Q}$, we make the following assumption on the set of feasible routing plans.
+To isolate the role of the recourse function~$\mc{Q}$, we make the following assumption on the set of feasible routing plans (note that the set~$\mc{X}$ below could potentially be given as the projection of a higher-dimensional polyhedron).